n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/CircleCI/README.md

 ---
-permalink: /nodes/n8n-nodes-base.circleCi
 description: Learn how to use the CircleCI node in n8n
 ---

 # CircleCI

 [CircleCI](https://circleci.com/) is a continuous integration and delivery platform helps teams release quality code, faster.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/CircleCI/README.md).